Norman Guest: County honours

 Norman Guest won a cap for Yorkshire while at Castleford, he played at in the 13-22 defeat by Lancashire at Warrington's stadium on Wednesday 5 October 1949.

 County League appearances

 Norman Guest played in Castleford's victory in the Yorkshire League during the 1938–39 season.

 Notable tour matches

 Norman Guest played in Castleford's 3-17 defeat by New Zealand during the 1947–48 season at Wheldon Road, Castleford on Wednesday 8 October 1947.

 Club career

 Norman Guest made his début for Featherstone Rovers on Saturday 2 December 1939.
 In August 1951, Guest played in the inaugural match for Doncaster, a 10–3 win over Wakefield Trinity, in which he became the first try scorer for the club.

-Genealogical information
+Personal life

 Norman Guest was the father of the rugby league footballer who played in the 1960s and 1970s for Castleford and Doncaster; Ian Guest.